THE IMPORTANCE OF EXERCISE FOR THE BRAIN AND NERVOUS SYSTEM

 Along similar lines of observation, other studies indicate that exercise also helps to promote or maintain positive self-esteem in some individuals.

 Exercise improves the depth and quality of sleep that can be achieved, especially in those who battle to get good sleep as a result of aging or neurodegenerative diseases.
 It appears that there are multiple ways in which exercise affects sleep that are still being researched more thoroughly.

 The way in which moderate exercise may lower neurologic inflammation, promote enhanced metabolism, tire out nerve cells and increase neurotrophic factors can all also contribute toward the benefits of exercise with regard to sleep.
 Exercise also boosts inhibitory neurotransmitters and tones down neuronal-excitability, which would prevent anyone from having a good night’s sleep.
 Temperature regulation and the beneficial effects of exercise on core brain areas that help to regulate sleep, such as the hypothalamus, are other reasons exercise promotes better sleep.

 Furthermore, exercise dramatically improves cardiovascular and respiratory functions as well as promoting waste product removal.
 This alone can improve waste product removal from the deeper compartments of the brain, which only typically occurs during deep sleep.
 Less waste products in the brain and body may also improve sleep quality.
 In this way, exercise promotes better sleep as well as improved toxin removal from the brain.

-Lastly, exercise promotes better sleep and with better sleep there is better memory consolidation.
-In this sense, the improvements in neurotropic factors and cellular metabolism brought about by exercise work synergistically with an improved quality of sleep in order to enhance cognition, memory and learning.
+Lastly, exercise promotes better sleep, and with better sleep, there is better memory consolidation.
+In this sense, the improvements in neurotrophic factors and cellular metabolism brought about by exercise work synergistically with an improved quality of sleep in order to enhance cognition, memory and learning.

 7. Enhances Immune Function